Gambling regulation: Councillor handbook (England and Wales)

 Given the requirement to undertake a consultation when the statement of principles is amended, authorities may wish to consider separating their statements into distinct segments (possibly by sector).
 This would ensure that they need only consult on the section they propose to amend, rather than on the full statement, if changes need to be made.

-Licensing authorities are required to publish their statements four weeks prior to them coming into effect, eg on or by 3 January 2019 if the statement takes effect on 31 January 2019.
+Licensing authorities are required to publish their statements four weeks prior to them coming into effect.
 Licensing authorities are required to publish a notice advertising the publication of the statement on or before it comes into effect.

 Key issues for the statement of principles